RoukaVici/LibRoukaVici/README.md

 - `Visual Studio` with `C++ Build Tools` installed

 ## Installation
+### Linux
+- `mkdir build && cd build/ && cmake .. [flags]`
+- `make`
+Output file: `libroukavici.so`

+### Windows (Powershell)
-`mkdir build && cd build/ && cmake .. [flags]`
+- `mkdir build && cd build/ && cmake .. [flags]`
+- Open Visual Studio and open the `.sln` file generated in the project's `build/` folder.
+Build the solution.
+Output file: `libroukavici.dll`

 ### Build flags
-- `-DLIBUSB`: Boolean, decides if the lib is compiled with USB support.
+- `-DUSB`: Boolean, decides if the lib is compiled with USB support.
 FALSE by default.
 - `-DTEST`: Boolean, decides if the test binary should be compiled.
 TRUE on Linux, FALSE otherwise by default.
-- `-DLIBBT`: Boolean, decides if the lib should be compiled with Bluetooth support.
+- `-DBBT`: Boolean, decides if the lib should be compiled with Bluetooth support.
 TRUE by default
+- `-DTCP`: Bollean, decides if the lib should be compiled with TCP support.
+FALSE by default